pannaf/valkyrie/README.md

 ```

 > [!WARNING]
 > Using NIM, LangGraph, and NeMo Guardrails..
 I blazed a trail through my NVIDIA AI Foundation Endpoints credits.
 In less than a day of adapting my Onboarding Wizard prompt from Claude to Llama 3: I ran out of my 1k credits, signed up for a different account, and ran out of that 1k credits too.
 All without feeling satisfied in the flow.
+I wanted to just buy some credits to not have to worry about it, but I wasn't able to easily find where I could even enter my CC info to purchase more credits.

 ```python
 2024-06-23 15:25:53.868 | ERROR    | __main__:main:78 - An error has been caught in function 'main', process 'MainProcess' (3843), thread 'MainThread' (8655780544): | 7d2e2905-35a1-4954-abd9-d54e2a252da6